Stella1230/FisherIrisDataSetProject/README.md

 ##### Making Predictions #####

 We can make a production by inputting values using a numpy array for an unknown iris.
 Then the model will predict the species based on what was learned in the previous steps.
+The below python code has only one observation currently.
+We can have multiple observations in the array.

 ```python
         # Make predictions